 In the past decades, Greece had a high standard of living, and ranked consistently high in the quality of life surveys.
-However, the Greek economy faced a severe crisis at the end of 2009 and the full impact that this will have on the living standards of the population is unknown.
+However, the Greek economy faced a severe crisis at the end of 2009 and its full impact was felt by the Greek population.

-The economic crash was partly caused by the international economic crisis but also due to the legacy of high public spending.
-In 2010, the governmental deficit was established to be 15.4 per cent of the gross domestic product (GDP) and the governmental debt was estimated to be around 126 per cent of GDP, making it one of the highest among the European Union (EU) member nations.
-The Greek government received a bailout package from the EU and the International Monetary Fund on condition that it introduced a series of austerity measures which included cuts in public spending and tax increases.
-The actions proved to be very unpopular with the population, who took part in a number of demonstrations and strikes protesting the measures.
+At the start of the crash in 2010, the governmental debt was one of the highest among the European Union (EU) member nations.
+The Greek government received bailout packages from the EU and the International Monetary Fund on condition that it introduced a series of austerity measures which included cuts in public spending and tax increases.

 SOS Children's Villages in Greece

 |Family Strengthening Programmes which work directly with families, many of which are single-parents looking after children on their own.
 Our support includes parental counselling, material, social and emotional support for children and parents.

 Care for young children and their families.
 In Maroussi (near Athens) the SOS-Eliza Home provides short-term care (up to 18 months) for up to 20 young children under the age of five while the parents receive psychological and social support.

 Care in families: If, in spite of all assistance, children cannot live with their families, they can find a new home in one of the SOS Children’s Villages.

 Support for young people: Over 50 per cent of young adults under the age of 24 do not have a job.
 We ensure that young adults receive the right kind of education and training so that they can make a living.